openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 If you do not change the :ref:`course start date<Set Start and End Dates>` default value, ``1/1/2030 00:00:00 UTC``, when you create a new section, its release date will appear as ``Unscheduled``.
-When the section release date is unscheduled, students cannot see any content in that section, regardless of the publishing status of that content.
+When the section release date is unscheduled, learners cannot see any content in that section, regardless of the publishing status of that content.

 If you have modified the course start date, when you create a new section, the